OpenRiak/riak_kv/docs/ObjectAPI.md

 ## HTTP API Definition - Delete

 Delete requests should be sent using the DELETE method.
 As with PUT requests, DELETE requests should include the `x-riak-vclock` header with the value of the entry that was read.

 Without providing version information, the delete will first read the current version of the object, and then attempt to delete the object using that version information.
-This may not be the same version of the object that prompted the delete - but is less likely to cause a sibling scenario.
+This may not be the same version of the object that prompted the delete.
 DELETE with no `x-riak-vclock` is "delete regardless", whereas with a `x-riak-vclock` it is a request to delete only the object at that version.
-Using "delete regardless" doe not guarantee that sibling will not be created with a parallel update.

 Supported HTTP request headers for DELETE: